 A couple of peach baskets, a soccer ball and a set of 13 rules later, Naismith had given birth to the game he called "basket ball."
 The recreational sport spread like wildfire as Naismith's original rules were circulated to other YMCAs, and by 1936, the game's inventor had the pleasure of witnessing the introduction of basketball as an Olympic sport at the Games in Berlin.
 Still, it's not likely he ever envisioned that basketball would become a sport played by more than 300 million people in more than 200 countries of the world.
 Nor could he have likely predicted the heights to which today's professional basketball stars have soared.

 The first Basketball Hall of Fame opened in 1968 on the campus of Springfield College.
 In 1985, the Naismith Memorial Basketball Hall of Fame was relocated to downtown Springfield.
 As the city's planners began in the late '90s to dream of an expanded and revitalized urban environment along the Connecticut River, it was only natural that the Hall of Fame would serve as the centerpiece of the Springfield Riverfront Redevelopment Project.
-In addition to the new shrine to Naismith's game and its legendary players, the 18-acre project features Samuel's Sports Bar, an UNO Pizzeria & Grill, Plan B and Max's Tavern restaurants, the Hilton Garden Inn, a Visitor Information Center and a riverfront park.
+In addition to the new shrine to Naismith's game and its legendary players, the 18-acre project features Samuel's Tap & Table, an UNO Chicago Grill, Plan B and Max's Tavern restaurants, the Hilton Garden Inn, a Visitor Information Center and a riverfront park.